JackOswald/GP3-Coursework/README.md

-# Games Programming 3
+# Space Shooter

-A space shooter created in Visual Studio using C++ and OpenGL API.
+A space shooter created in Visual Studio using C++ and OpenGL API for my Games Programming 3 coursework.

 # What I Learned